jawaher-alqotym/Django_Project_1/README.md

 ### Main Objective
 The main objective behind this project is to build a back-end Django application using what you learn during this week.
 Moreover, to evaluate Django learning outcomes by applying main concepts using technologies related such as MVT pattern, PostgreSQL, ORM, etc.

-### Project Idea
-The project idea is up to you as long as it applies all essential requirements.

 ### Essential Requirements

 - Create at least two applications.